AdamRopelewski/SplitBySpeaker/README.md

 # Split by Speaker

-This repository processes a given audio or video file by splitting it into segments based on detected speakers and retaining only the parts containing speech.
+This repository processes audio or video files by splitting them into segments based on detected speakers, retaining only parts containing speech.
+This is useful for creating datasets for AI training and speech analysis.

 ## Features
-- Splits audio or video into speaker-differentiated segments.
+- Automatically splits audio or video files into segments, each differentiated by speaker.
-- Saves only segments with detected speech.
+- Retains only segments with detected speech, eliminating silences and non-speech parts.

 ## Requirements
 - **FFmpeg**: Ensure FFmpeg is installed and available in your system's PATH.
 - **Transcript and Diarization (SRT File)**: A pre-prepared `.srt` file containing transcription and speaker diarization is required.

 ### Recommended Tool
-For generating transcription and diarization, we recommend using [Whisper-WebUI](https://github.com/jhj0517/Whisper-WebUI).
+For generating transcription and diarization, we recommend using [Whisper-WebUI](https://github.com/jhj0517/Whisper-WebUI), which provides robust speech-to-text and speaker separation.

 ## Purpose
-This tool is ideal for creating fast and efficient datasets for AI voice training, such as those used in Retrieval-based Voice Conversion (RVC).
+This tool is designed for creating fast and efficient datasets for AI training, particularly for applications like Retrieval-based Voice Conversion (RVC).

 ## Usage